310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-oh jeez, i guess i have no choice~ i’ll adjust its placement, so please give it another go.
+oh jeez, i guess i have no choice~ i will adjust its [placement], so please give it another go.
 {% endbubble %}

 {% bubble Natsume %}